lottcl/AF-dashboard/README.md

     * plotly
     * statsmodels

 To install JupyterDash, follow the instructions in the [Jupyter Dash documentation](https://github.com/plotly/jupyter-dash).
-Run the code in the processing and dashboard notebooks interactively and follow the instructions within the processing notebook for running R code in `imp_creatinine.R`
+Run the code in the processing and dashboard notebooks interactively and follow the instructions within the processing notebook for running R code in `AF_impute.ipynb`

-<br> **Note: JupyterLab functionality is still under development for this project so Command Line is the recommended method for deploying the dashboard**
+**Note: JupyterLab functionality is still under development for this project so Command Line is the recommended method for deploying the dashboard**